cisco-open/terraform-provider-meraki/docs/resources/organizations_branding_policies_priorities.md

 ### Optional

-- `branding_policy_ids` (List of String) An ordered list of branding policy IDs that determines the priority order of how to apply the policies
+- `branding_policy_ids` (Set of String) An ordered list of branding policy IDs that determines the priority order of how to apply the policies

 ## Import